Skip to main content

 Patient Check-in and Registration

-Also, the medical billing specialist will identify the patient's identification and collect the patient's insurance information, including the insurer's name and policy number.
-The medical biller will verify the accuracy and validity of the insurance information by contacting an insurance representative or entering the information into medical billing software.
+Also, the medical billing specialist will identify the patient’s identification and collect the patient’s insurance information, including the insurer’s name and policy number.
+The medical biller verifies the accuracy and validity of the insurance information by contacting an insurance representative or entering the information into medical billing software.
 A patient file or medical record will initiate the medical billing process.

 Determining Financial Responsibility